Ryan-DeStefano/Power-Calculator/README.md

 - Determining the minimum sample size needed to detect a specific effect
 - Exploring the relationship between power, effect size, and sample size
 - Teaching or learning about the statistical foundations of hypothesis testing

-## 🛠️ Technologies

-- Python
-- Streamlit
-- NumPy
-- SciPy (used only for validation/comparison)

-## 📜 License

-MIT License — feel free to use, modify, and share.